Welcome To Our Hispanic Community

 Mr. Hernandez is currently the Executive Director of the nonprofit AtLast (Aspire Texas Latinos Achieving Success Together), a local leadership-building program for Latino students in high school.
-AtLast recently began renovating a small convenience store on McKinney's East Side.
+AtLast recently renovated a small convenience store on McKinney's East Side.
 "La Tiendita" (the little store) will help with food insecurity in the neighborhood, offering positive and healthy grocery choices at reduced prices.
 In addition, Mr. Hernandez envisions using the store to teach students how to own, operate, and manage a small business.

 A lifelong educator, Harvey Oaxaca started his 40-year career in the athletics department, before deciding to focus on school administration.
 Along with his wife, Rebecca (a school counselor, now retired), and their two sons, Harvey, Jr., and Richard, Mr. Oaxaca moved to McKinney at an exciting time for the community, when population growth was accelerating and the need for educators was paramount.